OfficeDev/O365-EDU-Tools/LTI Scripts/OneDrive Files Discovery/readme.md

 2) Click the + New Client Secret button in the header toolbar
 3) In the Add a client secret right side panel, enter a description like "OneDriveLTIDiscoverySecret" and set an expiration date (you will need to create a new secret after this date and update the value in your app to continue to access the APIs)
 4) Clck Add to create secret
-5) Copy the Value from the new Client secret and save it (securely) - you will need to provide this to run the script
+5) Copy the Value from the new Client secret and save it (securely) - you will need to provide this as an input to run the script